godotengine/godot-docs/community/asset_library/submitting_to_assetlib.rst

 .. note::

-    If you are hosting your repository with GitHub you can host the icon within the repo.
-    You must provide a url in the form `https://raw.githubusercontent.com/<user>/<project>/<branch>/Icon.png`.
+    For icons hosted on GitHub, URLs must be provided in the form of `https://raw.githubusercontent.com/<user>/<project>/<branch>/Icon.png`.

 * **License**:
     The license under which you are distributing the asset.
 The list